lan496/dsenum/_sources/supercell.rst.txt

 ..

-constructing supercell for a general transformation matrix
+Constructing supercell for a general transformation matrix
 ----------------------------------------------------------

 We describe a rigorous way to associate a supercell with its primitive cell.